shukriadams/docker-perforce/README.md

 Binding /etc/perforce to a volume right from the start does not work because of issues in Perforce's internal setup scripts that fail to run when they encounter an empty directory in a volume mount.

+## User

+The container runs as user `root`, this is a Perforce requirement and cannot be changed.
+Do not set the container to run as another user.

 ## Config